 Sandoval, Heller urge alternatives to Yucca

-Even as the House Energy Subcommittee met this week, Gov. Brian Sandoval and Sen. Dean Heller both urged chairman John Shimkus to bring Nevada into the discussion and consider alternatives to reviving the Yucca Mountain project.
+Even as the House Energy Subcommittee met Monday morning, Gov. Brian Sandoval and Sen. Dean Heller both urged chairman John Shimkus to bring Nevada into the discussion and consider alternatives to reviving the Yucca Mountain project.

 Sandoval said Nevadans, “believe our relationship with the federal government should be one where the state is seen as a valued partner, an ideal that often is not realized.”

 “The proposed siting of a national nuclear waste repository in Nevada provides a vivid example of the failure of this partnership when, in 1987, Congress substituted politics for science to amend the Nuclear Waste Policy Act to limit the repository options to one state: Nevada,” he said